WalletConnect/walletconnect-utils/README.md

-# JSON-RPC Tooling
+# WalletConnect Utils

-Monorepo for JSON-RPC Tooling (Types, Utils, Provider, and MultiService)
+Monorepo for multiple utility libraries used for WalletConnect Javascript packages on NPM

 ## License